Metapolis/metacity-core/README.md

 ### Features ###

-Metacity Core provides a data access service linked to Metapolisâ€™ Big Data platform.
+Metacity Core provides a data access service linked to Metapolis’ Big Data platform.
 The latter is accesible through a Rest API whose documentation is here.

 #### Security ####